 Exodus 14: 18 Then the Egyptians will realize that I am YHWH, when I have won myself glory at the expense of Pharaoh, his chariots and his cavalry."

-In Exodus 14:19 we see the angel of Elohim - this is a pre-incarnate Y'hsua protecting them from the Egyptians, also showing that YHWH is controlling the elements.
+In Exodus 14:19 we see the angel of Elohim - this is clearly Y'shua protecting them from the Egyptians, also showing that YHWH is controlling the elements.
+(We suggest this was Y'shua, because Scripture tells us no one can look upon YHWH (the Father) and live - Exodus 33:20.)
 Note also that the crossing of the Red Sea was no small feat:

 Exodus 14: 19 Next, the angel of God (could have been Yeshua - ref Ex.
 15:6 and 12 and Isaiah 53:1), who was going ahead of the camp of Isra'el, moved away and went behind them; and the column of cloud moved away from in front of them and stood behind them.
 20 It stationed itself between the camp of Egypt and the camp of Isra'el - there was cloud and darkness here, but light by night there; so that the one did not come near the other all night long.
 21 Moshe reached his hand out over the sea, and ADONAI caused the sea to go back before a strong east wind all night.
 He made the sea become dry land, and its water was divided in two.
 22 Then the people of Isra'el went into the sea on the dry ground, with the water walled up for them on their right and on their left.

 Note in verse 21 above we see Moshe stretched out his hand over the sea....the Red Sea, or Sea of Reeds, is narrow and stretches 1300 miles from Suez to the Gulf of Aden, and has depths reaching up to 9,500 feet!